w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 accepted on that parachain.
 After inclusion, the [Approval Process](#approval-process) starts and it makes sure the block is valid, and it can run for many parachain blocks at once.

-:::info The Availability and Unavailability Phase is made up by two steps of the Inclusion Pipeline
+:::info Inclusion Pipeline steps of The Availability and Unavailability Phase

 1. In the following relay chain blocks, the validators will participate in the **Availability Distribution** subsystem to ensure availability of the candidate.
 The subsequent relay chain